bryanbraun/music-box-fun/api/readme.md

 The Music Box Fun backend API is built with Rails in API-only mode.

-It's built on docker-compose, which runs rails in one container and postgres in another.
+It's built on docker-compose, which runs Rails in one container and Postgres in another.

-## One-time installation
+## Local setup

-To run this application locally.

 1. Pull this repo down to your computer.
-2. Duplicate `.env.example`, rename it to `.env`, and populate the local environment variables with their correct values.
+2. Duplicate `.env.example` twice, rename them to `.env.dev` and `.env.prod`, and populate the local environment variables with their correct values.
 3. Install docker (and docker-compose).
-4. From the project root, run `docker-compose up -d`
+4. Run the api containers: `docker-compose up -d`
 5. Create your local database
     - Open a shell in the running Rails application container: `docker exec -it api /bin/bash`
     - Run `rails db:setup`